SPC-IT-CLUB/SPCITCLUB-app/README.md

-# SPCITCLUB-app
+# SPCITCLUB App
-SPC IT CLUB APP For Mobile
+The SPC IT CLUB APP For Mobile